greg-js/arch-wiki-md-repo/wiki/_content/english/PCI passthrough via OVMF.md

 ```

 This is fine so long as only your guest GPU is included in here, such as above.
 Depending on what is plugged in your other PCIe slots and whether they are allocated to your CPU or your PCH, you may find yourself with additional devices within the same group, which would force you to pass those as well.
 If you are ok with passing everything that is in there to your VM, you are free to continue.
 Otherwise, you will either need to try and plug your GPU in your other PCIe slots (if you have any) and see if those provide isolation from the rest or to install the ACS override patch, which comes with its own drawbacks.

+**Note:** If they are grouped with other devices in this manner, pci root ports and bridges should neither be bound to vfio at boot, nor be added to the VM.

 ## Isolating the GPU